Wakoma/cnresearch/README.md

 Guides and Platforms
 ----------------------------------------------------

+- [OpenTelecomData ](https://wiki.opentelecomdata.org/start) — This wiki gathers examples of good practice in transparency in the telecom sector.
+It also carries country profiles of regulations as they relate to community networks and small scale operators.
+Click on the links in orange to explore either theme.
-- [OpenTelcomData Spectrum Chart](https://opentelecomdata.org/spectrum-chart/) — rototyping a new comparative visualisation of spectrum assignments around the world
+- [OpenTelcomData Spectrum Chart](https://opentelecomdata.org/spectrum-chart/) — Prototyping a new comparative visualisation of spectrum assignments around the world

 Educational Resources
 ----------------------------------------------------